The Norton Foundation

 Application Success Factors

 Successful applications demonstrate clear focus on young people under 25 within the geographic area.
-The Foundation explicitly seeks capital projects that “make a significant difference” and has historically funded youth centers, vocational training facilities, scouting organizations, and services protecting vulnerable young people.
+The Foundation explicitly seeks capital projects that “make a significant difference” and has historically funded youth centres, vocational training facilities, scouting organisations, and services protecting vulnerable young people.
 Projects must align with training, education, personal development, or rehabilitation priorities.
 The Foundation values concise applications (one page for capital grants), financial transparency, and sustainable long-term impact.
-Recent major grants include Hill Street Youth Centre (£250,000, 2021), Birmingham & Solihull Women's Aid (£250,000, 2015), and Leamington Scouts (£125,000, 2015).
+Recent major grants include Hill Street Youth and Community Centre, Rugby (£250,000, 2021), Birmingham & Solihull Women's Aid (£250,000, 2015), and Leamington Scouts (£125,000, 2015).

 Key Takeaways for Grant Writers